fortythreesam/FourthYearProject/report/report.md

 ```

 ![](images/4.4.2.1.png)
 *Fig d.
-An example of the seperated texture types after having the denoising fillter applied.
+An example of the separated texture types after having the denoising filter applied.
 Left shows the weak textures in the image while right shows the rich textures.
 Colour channels are split individually*

 ### 4.5 Evolutionary Algorithm